Replacing Animal Research

 How to Apply

 Scientists and researchers can apply for grants through their website.
 Applications should be submitted through the “For Scientists” section.
-The organization recommends reviewing their Grant Funding Policy 2025 document for comprehensive information about their funding approach.
+The organisation uses a two-stage application process for the Innovation Grant scheme.
+The organisation recommends reviewing their Grant Funding Policy document for comprehensive information about their funding approach.

 Decision Timeline